-ThunderPower is the premier megaphone supplier to Hollywood, the military and everyone from the Pop Warner coach to the school principal.
+ThunderPower megaphones are one of the most popular megaphone suppliers to Hollywood, the military and everyone from the Pop Warner coach to the school principal.

 For more than 20 years, Discount Two-Way Radio (DTWR) has been the authority of two-way radio communications systems and experts at solving radio problems for more than 60,000 customers.
 As the nation’s only authorized distributor of RCA two-way radios, every aspect of our business is designed to make our customer’s journey easier, and the experience painless.
 Nothing is left to chance, and each one of our two-way radio specialists plays a specific role in making the entire customer experience a positive one.
 Since its inception, DTWR has focused on building the most thorough infrastructure and back-end systems in the two-way radio industry in order to provide the best end-to-end customer experience in the entire industry.